Bodhi Linux is unique because it is one of the few Linux distributions that is based on the Enlightenment E17 desktop.

 Bodhi LinuxBodhi Linux is packaged as a LiveCD image.
-And it supports 32-bit, 64-bit, and also provides customized images for several ARM architectures such as Raspberry Pi, Nexus 7, Samsung Chromebook, and Genesi smartbook.
+And it supports 32-bit, 64-bit, and also provides customized images for several ARM architectures such as Raspberry Pi, Nexus 7, and Samsung Chromebook.

 I had a 32-bit PC which was a few years old and so I downloaded the 32-bit LiveCD image of Bodhi Linux.

 After burning the image to a CD I booted up using the liveCD.

 Bodhi Linux has included a total of seven E17 preset profiles meant for - tablets, desktop, laptop/netbook, fancy, composite, tiling, and bare.
 While booting the LiveCD, I was asked to choose the profile of my choice.
 When I selected a profile, it gave me a preview of how it will look which was quite helpful.

 That done, I was asked to select a suitable theme for the Desktop.
 Bodhi Linux makes available 5 beautiful themes for the E17 Desktop out of the box, and offers a lot more E17 themes online to readily download and use.